Table of contents

 Heat Pump Running Cost 2026

 Heat pumps are known for their energy efficiency, with potential savings of up to 40% on heating bills.
 This can translate to annual savings of around £300.
 The efficiency comes from their ability to transfer heat rather than generate it, using renewable energy sources such as air or ground heat.
-Over time, homeowners can see a significant reduction in running costs compared to traditional heating systems.
+Over time, homeowners can see a clear reduction in running costs compared to traditional heating systems.

 Gas Boiler Running Cost 2026